Scleroderma: Cause

 Scleroderma is caused by genetic and environmental factors.
-Mutations in HLA genes seem to play a crucial role in the pathogenesis of some cases; likewise silica, aromatic and chlorinated solvents, ketones, trichloroethylene, welding fumes, and white spirits exposure seems to contribute to the condition in a small proportion of affected persons.
+Mutations in HLA genes seem to play a crucial role in the pathogenesis of some cases.
+Many experts believe that early endothelial cell injury and micro-vascular damage act as a key trigger in the disease cascade, linking genetic susceptibility and environmental exposure to immune activation and fibrosis.
+Likewise silica, aromatic and chlorinated solvents, ketones, trichloroethylene, welding fumes, and white spirits exposure seems to contribute to the condition in a small proportion of affected persons.

 Pathophysiology

-It is characterised by increased synthesis of collagen (leading to the sclerosis), damage to small blood vessels, activation of T lymphocytes, and production of altered connective tissue.
+Scleroderma is characterised by increased synthesis of collagen (leading to the sclerosis), damage to small blood vessels, activation of T lymphocytes, and production of altered connective tissue.
 Its proposed pathogenesis is the following: